justinjstark/DependencyInjectionLifetimes/src/Lifetimes/README.md

 ### Scoped

 Scoped is the most complex lifetime.
-The lifetime of each component is a singleton within a scope but transient across scopes.
+The lifetime of a scoped service is a singleton within a scope but transient across scopes.
+Scoped lifetimes permit lower layers of the application to control the lifetime of scoped services by creating scopes.

+Some third-party containers allow for named scopes which give the application more flexibility to control the lifetime of services.

 The most common example of a scoped lifetime is using an Entity Framework DbContext within a web application.
-A DbContext represents a single unit of work and a single DbContext should be used across an entire HTTP request.
-In .NET web applications, there is a built in scope for each HTTP request.
-When you register a DbContext using AddDbContext, the lifetime of the DbContext is, by default, scoped.
-Therefore, for each HTTP request, a new DbContext is instantiated and used throughout the request.
+A DbContext should not be reused across HTTP requests but should be reused for all services within any HTTP request.
+In .NET web applications, a new scope is created for each HTTP request.
+When registering a DbContext using AddDbContext, the lifetime of the DbContext is, by default, scoped.
+Therefore a new DbContext is instantiated for each HTTP request and used throughout the request.

 ```
 Z